-As already mentioned, products which contain Rebaudioside A are considered safe and are included in many foods and supplements that are sold in the US.
+As already mentioned, products that contain Rebaudioside A are considered safe and are included in many foods and supplements that are sold in the US.

 However, there are guidelines which have determined the acceptable daily intake of stevia that people should limit themselves to, in order to prevent the possibility of negative side effects.

-Many studies which have looked at stevia have reported no significant side effects in humans, even those consuming very high amounts of up to 1500 mg.
+Many studies that have looked at stevia have reported no significant side effects in humans, even those consuming very high amounts of up to 1500 mg.

 However, there are some anecdotal reports that people experience issues with using the whole leaf stevia, some of these include:

 - Muscle pains.

 - Allergic reactions – Be cautious if you have a ragweed allergy and related plants in the Asteraceae/Compositae family.

 - Dizziness – could be related to stevia’s effect on blood pressure.